-The bandwidth of the SX1231 Fractional-N PLL is wide enough to allow for:

-- High speed FSK modulation, up to 300 kb/s, inside the PLL bandwidth - Very fast PLL lock times, enabling both short startup and fast hop times required for frequency agile applications
+The bandwidth of the SX1239 Fractional-N PLL is wide enough to allow for very fast PLL lock times, enabling both short startup and fast hop times required for frequency agile applications.

 3.3.3.3.
 Carrier Frequency and Resolution